ProjectLibertyLabs/gateway/Docker/account-service.overview.md

 - **Get delegation info for an MSA Id**
 - **Easy integration with Web3 wallets**

+## Running the Account Service

+For information on running the Account Service, please refer to the [Account Service Documentation](https://projectlibertylabs.github.io/gateway/Run/AccountService/RunAccountService.html).

 ## Detailed Documentation

 For more detailed information about the Account Service, including setup, configuration, and API documentation, please refer to the [Account Service Documentation](https://projectlibertylabs.github.io/gateway/Build/AccountService/AccountService.html).